Our primary programme.

 Where our course stands out from others is the way in which it inextricably links the practical and the theoretical.
 Trainees are supported to develop the fundamental theory of effective classroom practices and then immediately given the opportunity to try it out for themselves or see it in action– we find that this really brings the theory to life and helps our trainees to forge a deep understanding of the practices which make them exceptional teachers.

-One day a week will be designated as a face to face training day and trainees come together either in the Training Centre of the National Forest Teaching School, in local primaries or regional hubs.
+One day a week will be designated as a face to face training day and trainees come together either in the Training Centre of the National Forest Teaching School, in local primaries.
 The training is delivered by outstanding current practitioners from across the partnership and comprises a series of pedagogy modules, which develop the fundamental skills of exceptional teaching through research, debate and practice, as well as subject knowledge seminars and subject specific taster days where trainees receive practical input on how to teach all of the subjects within the primary curriculum.

 Masters level study.